 About Baum Hedlund’s Transportation Department

 Baum Hedlund (Los Angeles, Philadelphia and Washington, D.C.) has represented thousands of victims in airline, general aviation, bus, train and trucking accidents as well as defective pharmaceutical products.
-The firm has handled over 500 airline and general aviation accident cases and more than 230 commercial trucking, train and bus accident cases.
+The firm has handled more than 230 commercial trucking accident cases.

-Read the original Tyson Foods truck crash verdict
+Read the original Tyson Foods truck trial verdict